QuintonC/rn-progressive-image/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please follow the issue format.
+Please follow the issue format outlined at the beginning of issue creation when creating a new issue.
+Additionally, please search through issues to see if your specific issue has already been mentioned, is currently being addressed, or has been fixed in an upcoming release.

-To contribute properly please use gitflow and semver standards.
+To contribute properly please use [gitflow](https://medium.com/android-news/gitflow-with-github-c675aa4f606a) and [semver standards](https://semver.org/) as well as the <a href="code-guidelines">code guidelines.</a>
 1. Fork it.
 2. Create your feature branch: `git checkout -b feature/feature-name`
 3. Commit your changes: `git commit -am 'Add some feature'`